kubermatic-labs/gman/README.md

 ```

 If the config is valid, the program exits with code 0, otherwise with a non-zero code.
-If this flag is specified, *Gman* performs **only** the config validation.
+If this flag is specified, *GMan* performs **only** the config validation.
 Otherwise, validation takes place before every synchronization.

 ### Synchronizing